 As part of reasonably assuring whether the Township's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and accordingly, we do not express an opinion.
-The results of our tests disclosed instances of noncompliance or other matters that we must report under Government Auditing Standards which are described in the accompanying schedule of findings and responses as items 2006-001 through 2006-002.

-We also noted certain noncompliance and other matters that we have reported to management in a separate letter dated January 13, 2009.
+The results of our tests disclosed instances of noncompliance or other matters that we must report under Government Auditing Standards which are described in the accompanying schedule of findings and responses as items 2007-001 through 2007-002.
+We also noted other noncompliance or other matters we reported to the Township's management in a separate letter dated January 13, 2009.